J-EUM/J-EUM/README.md

 ###

-<p align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning node.js and express<br>🎯 Goals: to be better than i was yesterday<br>🎲 Fun fact: I failed to see the northern lights in Iceland</p>
+<p align="left">✨ Creating bugs since 2022<br>📚 I'm currently learning node.js and express<br>🎯 Goals: to be better than I was yesterday<br>🎲 Fun fact: I failed to see the northern lights in Iceland</p>

 ###